snarkhunter/oofcanvas/README.md

 where `position` is the position of the lower left corner of the image in user coordinates.

-*Confusion Opportunity!*  There are two kinds of pixels.
+<a name="confusion"></a>*Confusion Opportunity!* There are two kinds
+of pixels.
 There are the pixels on your computer screen, and there are the pixels in the `CanvasImage`.
 They don't have to be the same size.
 A `CanvasImage` may be displayed at a different scale from its natural size, in which case one `CanvasImage` pixel will be larger or smaller than one screen pixel.

 Since an empty image isn't very useful, `CanvasImage` includes some static factory methods for creating `CanvasImage` objects.